 Certified GROWTH Coach

 Mary has extensive leadership experience.
 She faces change positively and has built an extensive toolkit to support others through change to gain positive outcomes.
 Mary is a qualified executive coach and works with leaders in business and education in New Zealand and internationally.

 She uses the power of personal visioning to authentically coach for optimum performance.
 Mary strongly believes in working from strength and growing capacity through mutually agreed goals

 As a facilitator Mary helps teams gain a clear picture of their future.
 Developing personal ownership and aligned action releases the human potential in everyone.

-Mary is the establishment Principal of Baverstock Oaks School where she has led the development of a strong and sustainable, positive culture based on a truly shared vision.
+Mary was the Establishment Principal of Baverstock Oaks School for 14 years where she led the development of a strong and sustainable, positive culture based on a truly shared vision.
 This involved the whole school community, which included teachers, parents and students being actively engaged as learners.
-Eleven years on this culture is still growing in strength and depth and the next Principal was grown from within.
+Fourteen years on this culture is still growing in strength and depth and the next Principal was grown from within.

 Ownership of a shared vision delivers opportunities for authentic leadership.
 This involves directional alignment, distribution of responsibility and personal accountability together with mutual respect.
 Distributed leadership is clearly evident with everyone in the organisation continuously working towards mastery and focused on a shared purpose.